chanavigail/orbital-2022/README.md

 1. Telegram Bot
-Allow users to check the number of seats available in the DH/canteen.
+- Provides a quick and convenient interface to check the general availability of seats/tables in the DH/canteen

-Allow users to see which friends are currently dining at the location.
+2. Web App

-2. Mobile App
+- Allow users to add friends and see when their friends are going for lunch/dinner.
-Allow users to add friends and see when their friends are going for lunch/dinner.
+- Users can also send requests to existing friends to get a meal together.
-Users can also send requests to existing friends to get a meal together.
+- Users who want to meet new people can put up a table invitation that non-friends can accept.
-Users who want to meet new people can put up a table invitation that non-friends can accept.
+- Allow a group of friends to check the availability of tables to reduce waiting time.
-Allow a group of friends to check the availability of tables to reduce waiting time.
+- Recommendations will be provided with machine learning (eg. ‘speed dials’ for friends who you eat often, new friends who you might click with, etc)

 3. Mechanisms to collect datasets for analysis